 You will need to store your cheesecake in the fridge.
 It is a good idea to cover it if you can to prevent it from absorbing other flavours from the fridge.

-A well stored cheesecake will keep for up to 3 days.
+A well stored cheesecake will keep for up to 3 days in the fridge.
 This means that you can make it up to several days in advance.
 I do recommend that you do not add the whipped cream and chocolate decoration until you are nearly ready to serve.

 No bake cheesecakes are ideal to freeze.
 You should remove the cheesecake from the tin and wrap it in clingfilm (saran wrap) then freeze.
 Storing it in an airtight container will add an extra layer of protection if you have room in the freezer.